PX4/PX4-user_guide/en/config_fw/weight_and_altitude_tuning.md

 You can determine the values by measuring the weight of the vehicle using a scale in the tuning configuration and when flying with a payload.

 Scaling is performed when _both_ `WEIGHT_BASE` and `WEIGHT_GROSS` are greater than `0`, and will have no effect if the values are the same.
-See [the note section](#notes-to-the-derivation-of-weight-and-density-compensation) for information about the scaling algorithm.
+See the [algorithms](#weight-and-density-compensation-algorithms) section below for more information.

 ## Air Density Compensation